 - Single-use eye protection (face shield or protective goggles).

 - Unsterile disposable single-use long-sleeve gown.

 The FIQ recommends the following measures, if medical mask (level 1 or 2) is used in cold zones and/or where there are no suspected or confirmed cases:

 - Mask adjusted properly.

-- Choose a three-micron filter.
+- Choose a three-micron or higher filter.

 - For this mask to perform at its optimum level, the healthcare professional and patient must face each other (during procedures when the patient is placed on his-her side, droplets and aerosol particles may reach the sides of the healthcare professional’s face).

 - It is important to change this mask when it becomes damp, because it loses its effectiveness, unless it is waterproof.

 - A mask must ensure protection against biological fluids.

 Systematic application of basic practices for every patient is the rule to prevent the transmission of infections.
 The FIQ recommends the following practices in the context of the COVID-19 pandemic: